srl-labs/srl-elk-lab/README.md

 # Lab Topology

-This lab was created to allow easily enter this domain with your SR Linux based fabric. clab topology represents 3-tier fabric topology and with 3 containers  sitting within one L2 domain.
+This lab was created to allow easily enter this domain with your SR Linux based fabric. clab topology represents 2-tier fabric topology and with 2 containers sitting within one L2 domain.

 ![ELK lab topology][topology]

 Naming conventions are very simple:
-* srl-elk-1-* - leafs,
+* srl-1-* - leafs,
-* srl-elk-2-* - spines,
-* srl-elk-3-* - border leafs.
+* srl-2-* - spines.
-cl11 connectivity is using one interface attached to leaf1 (srl-elk-1-1). cl12 is connected as A/S to leaf3 (srl-elk-1-3) and leaf4 (srl-elk-1-4) with standby link signalling using LACP.
+cl11 connectivity is using one interface attached to leaf1 (srl-1-1). cl12 is connected as A/S to leaf3 (srl-1-3) and leaf4 (srl-1-4) with standby link signalling using LACP.
-cl31 is attached via static LAG in A/A mode. spine1 (srl-elk-2-1) and spine2 (srl-elk-2-2) are acting as BGP RR.
+spine1 (srl-2-1) and spine2 (srl-2-2) are acting as BGP RR.
 This setup is more than enough to demonstrate the way to integrate fabric with ELK stack.

 # Quick start